Clyde2034/JetBrains-Activator-PSAutomator/README.md

 # Support
 - Version: Currently was successfully for the version of 2023.2.5

 - Product: The activator now automatically supports IntelliJ IDEA and PyCharm.
-Future support for additional products will depend on the proper functioning of Ja-Netfilter.
+Future support for additional products will depend on the proper functioning of Ja-Netfilter
+  1. IntelliJ IDEA
+  2. PyCharm
+  3. CLion
+  4. Rider
+  5. PhpStorm

 # Activation Tutorial
 1. Move the folder to a location where it will not be altered.